MiinoSil/18-NoSQL-SOCIAL-NTWK-API-HW-GIT/README.md

 * A walkthrough video that demonstrates the functionality of the social media API must be submitted, and a link to the video should be included in your README file.

-  * The walkthrough video must show all of the technical acceptance criteria being met.

   * The walkthrough video must demonstrate how to start the application’s server.

   * The walkthrough video must demonstrate GET routes for all users and all thoughts being tested in Insomnia.